Lewis Loflin Biography

 The powers to be simply wouldn't hear of it.
-Yet we have industry in the region screaming they need better trained people yet our public school system and community colleges operate more like diploma mills.
+Yet we have industry in the region screaming they need better trained people, yet our public school system and community colleges operate more like diploma mills.

 Imagine trying to teach a class on basic electricity and semiconductors with students that can't move the decimal point, can't use a scientific calculator, and have no knowledge of even the most basic structure of an atom.

 I managed to do it and at least got them interested in pursuing more on the subject.
 High school science classes around here consist mainly of biology survey classes.

-It was out of these books written in the late 1950s and early 1960s that showed one how to cut open a common transistor (assuming a metal can) could be used as a sensitive heat or light detector.
+It was out of these books written in the late 1950s and early 1960s that showed one how to cut open a common transistor (assuming a metal can) that could be used as a sensitive heat or light detector.

-When I was a kid even here in Appalachia I could still find books and they still taught classes on how to use number systems such as binary, hexadecimal, and octal.
+When I was a kid, even here in Appalachia, I could still find books and they still taught classes on how to use number systems such as binary, hexadecimal, and octal.

-The typical student today has never heard of any of it despite the explosion in use of computer technology.
+The typical student today has never heard of any of it, despite the explosion in use of computer technology.

-The poor students were literally sweating blood over the physics and math except for one of their oldest members.
-He caught right on to the semiconductor theory and mathematics because he had a chemistry class decades ago.
+The poor students were literally sweating blood over physics and math except for one of their oldest members.
+He caught right on to semiconductor theory and mathematics because he had a chemistry class decades ago.

 Most of the schools in this region don't teach physics any longer.
 Education today is often memorization and trying to learn to pass a test.
 Critical thinking and problem solving, forget it.

 Another problem in this region is the near total lack of high-tech jobs.

 The end result is we have no computer clubs, no science clubs, no technology groups, and many technical and scientific courses in our local community colleges are either watered down or unavailable.
-One won't find a class in this region on say Linux.
+One won't find a class in this region on, say Linux.

-What classes that are offered are oriented towards transfer engineering to other colleges and the assumption the student will leave the region or working in an office for eight dollars an hour staring at the Microsoft blue screen of death.
+What classes that are offered are oriented towards transfer engineering to other colleges and the assumption the student will leave the region or work in an office for eight dollars an hour staring at the Microsoft blue screen of death.

-Thus many students if they're going to get into technology in many regions of the country they will have to do it themselves.
+Thus many students, if they're going to get into technology in many regions of the country, they will have to do it themselves.

-In fact I've guided several students in Asia through their projects online when they were in college.
-So my goal is to both inspire and to try to hand them the tools to do it on their own which in reality I was forced to do.
+In fact, I've guided several students in Asia through their projects online when they were in college.
+So my goal was to both inspire them and to try to hand them the tools to do it on their own, which in reality I was forced to do.

 What tools software and hardware are your favorites?

 The cost of many of these items has dropped considerably in recent years.
-A good oscilloscope a few decades ago cost thousands of dollars while today one can be had for around $400.
+A good oscilloscope a few decades ago cost thousands of dollars, while today one can be had for around $400.

 What is on your bookshelf?

 The other half consists of a broad range of electrical and technical subjects.
 The RCA Receiving Tube manual; the IBM PC from the inside out circa 1986.

 Another title includes thyristor theory and applications where I actually sat down and built and tested the circuits in this book and along with my experience in industrial welder repair is the basis of the projects on my website such as the Arduino AC power control.

-I even came up with a way to use three Arduino's using triacs can control AC power to the three-phase motor.
+I even came up with a way to use three Arduino's using triacs to control AC power to the three-phase motor.

 I have never taken a class in Linux.
 Recent additions to my bookshelf are mainly magazines such as the Linux Shell Handbook, Linux User and Developer, and Linux Format.

 Do you have any experimental stories you'd like to share?

-Actually, I used it for model rocketry and yes they made some nice booms at times.
-There was one time I almost got myself injured and learned from there on to be more careful.
+Actually, I used it for model rocketry and yes, they made some nice booms at times.
+There was one time I almost got myself injured and learned from then on to be more careful.

-These units can also be stacked plus to minus and plus to minus to operate at a higher voltage.So I can use my H-bridge motor control project that's on the website to actually reverse the polarity when needed on a Peltier module and with the appropriate temperature sensor.
+These units can also be stacked plus to minus and plus to minus to operate at a higher voltage.So I can use my H-bridge motor control project to actually reverse the polarity when needed on a Peltier module and with the appropriate temperature sensor.